When does Love Island’s winter edition begin and how is it different to summer show?

 While the show usually airs during long, light-filled, sweltering summer evenings, this time viewers might be watching it under a blanket with a warm brew.

-A whole new batch of singletons are entering the villa, including the show’s first partially sighted star, a contestant with Vitiligo, and one who has been a body double for Emma Watson.
+A whole new batch of singletons have entered the villa, including the show’s first partially sighted star, a contestant with Vitiligo, and one who has been a body double for Emma Watson.

 LIVE BLOG: Follow along with all the live updates from Love Island season nine here.